pforret/bashew/README.md

 * folder for temporary files (with automatic cleanup)
 * folder for log files (with automatic cleanup)
 * easy CI/CD for Github (with shellcheck)
-* correct determination of script installation folder (for finding .env config or other files)
+* correct determination of script installation folder (resolve symbolic links)

 ## Usage